camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/10-tasks/05-service-task.html.md

              camunda:delegateExpression="${myDelegateBean}" />
 ```

-Or an expressions which call a method or resolve to a value.
+Or an expression which calls a method or resolves to a value.

 ```xml
 <serviceTask id="expressionService"